 Part 3 is an oral examination designed to test knowledge and fitness to practice Medical Physics in one or more of the specialty areas of Diagnostic Medical Physics, Nuclear Medical Physics and Therapeutic Medical Physics.
 The candidate is examined by five physics examiners, each of whom asks questions in five categories related to the specialty area(s).
-Detailed information on the ABR's Medical Physics Certification examination process can be obtained on its website. https://www.theabr.org/medical-physics/initial-certification/certification-requirements
+Detailed and the most up to date information on the ABR's Medical Physics Certification examination process can be obtained on its website.

 For those students who are interested in ultimately obtaining ABR board certification, it is important to ensure all CAMPEP graduate education requirements are met.
-The breadth of the our Medical Physics graduate program is such that students who 'opt out' of the Core Curriculum without satisfying all CAMPEP core course requirements as described in the Standards for Accreditation of Graduate Educational Programs in Medical Physics, can still obtain a Ph.D. degree without CAMPEP accreditation (Please see CAMPEP Core Curriculum Track, above.)
-It is up to the student to plan his/her courses accordingly to be sure he/she has satisfied all requirements.
+The breadth of the Medical Physics graduate program is such that students who 'opt out' of the Core Curriculum without satisfying all CAMPEP core course requirements as described in the Standards for Accreditation of Graduate Educational Programs in Medical Physics, can still obtain a Ph.D. degree without CAMPEP accreditation (Please see CAMPEP Core Curriculum Track, above.)
+It is up to the student to plan their courses accordingly to be sure they have satisfied all requirements.